 The hotel has a full range of amenities, like a gym, a fancy indoor pool, hot tub, and sauna.
 You can also have a hearty complimentary breakfast every morning, making sure you are fueled for a day of exploring.

 All rooms are spacious, and some even have balconies with views over the town and river.
-If you are traveling for a special occasion, you can book a room with a hot tub and fireplace for some added ambience.
+If you are traveling for a special occasion, you can book a room with a hot tub and fireplace for some added ambiance.

 With a great location and plentiful amenities combined with a reasonable price, this hotel is hard to beat.
 Just be sure to book a room well in advance since this part of the States is constantly brimming with adventure-hungry tourists.